carlolalu/kaban-chat/README.md

 ### The server and client architecture

 The server and the clients are exchanging Message(s), i.e. structs `struct Message { username: String, content: String, }`.
 In the server such Messages are then wrapped in a `struct Dispatch { userid: integer, msg: Message, }`.
-The server and the client have together this structure:
+The server and the client have together this structure (approximatively) :

 ```mermaid
 flowchart TB